Bira/octopus-carnival/_drafts/wir-mm2-4e-human.md

 This particular individual is a Level 14 Elite Soldier with 276 HP, so we're either looking at a Spartacus in the making or at the reigning champion of the arena that must be taken down before the revolt can start.
-It wears scale and carries a light shield and a gladius, even though the picture shows someone more traditionally Roman.
+He wears armor equivalent to scale and carries a light shield and a gladius.

 The gladiator has a **Fighting Focus** aura (1) that marks enemies who start their turns inside, lasting until the start of their next turns.
 It's a lot like